Kukulkano/dataVaccinator/docs/vaccinator-protocol.md

 if the user is allowed to.
 Please follow the protocol description above and, if not allowed, send some status "INVALID" and code 7 (pid not found).

+Please see examples/ folder in this repository to find a PHP example about forwarding DataVaccinator calls (eg from JavaScript class).